dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 * <xref:System.Net.Http.IHttpClientFactory> is registered in the [Generic Host's](xref:fundamentals/host/generic-host) service container.
 * `MyService` creates a client factory instance from the service, which is used to create an `HttpClient`. `HttpClient` is used to retrieve a webpage.
 * `Main` creates a scope to execute the service's `GetPage` method and write the first 500 characters of the webpage content to the console.
+For more information on calling services from `Program.Main`, see <xref:fundamentals/dependency-injection#call-services-from-main>.

 [!code-csharp[](http-requests/samples/2.x/HttpClientFactoryConsoleSample/Program.cs?highlight=14-15,20,26-27,59-62)]